robmuh/robmuh.github.com/_posts/2014-09-29-dont-do-windows.markdown

 out to be even more intelligent and capable.
 These folks can leverage any operating system foisted on them, but they excel using Linux.
-In fact, if you **don't** use Linux on your desktop when you first encounter one of these guys, many of them will almost palpably dismiss your mediocrity in subtle, but distinguishable ways.
+In fact, if you **don't** use Linux on your desktop when you first encounter one of these types, many of them will almost palpably dismiss your mediocrity in subtle, but distinguishable ways.
 The reverse is also true, if you do use Linux as your desktop the masses incorrectly attribute more acumen than you actually possess to you.